-A similar point applies to differential validity.
-McClelland et al. (1989) argued that the dissociation between explicit and implicit motivation was supported by the fact that the two sorts of measures predicted performance on very different kinds of tasks.
-In brief, implicit nAch predicts performance on "operant" tasks where the subject has some freedom of response, but not "respondent" tasks that constrain behavior, especially under conditions of incentive, while the reverse is true for explicit motives (Schultheiss & Brunstein, 2010; Spangler, 1992).
-On the surface, this dissociation is very compelling-although the correlations in question are not strong even by the standards of personality research.
-On the other hand, for the most part, the validation tasks employed in these studies have little to do with consciousness per se.
-While the PSE and questionnaires may predict different kinds of motivated activity, that does not necessarily mean that the PSE taps motives which are inaccessible to conscious awareness.
+A similar point could be made with respect to differential validity.
+The PSE predicts actual behavior on motive-relevant tasks, establishing its validity as a motive measure, but McClelland et al. (1989) argued that the dissociation between explicit and implicit motivation was supported by the fact that the two sorts of measures predicted performance on very different kinds of tasks.
+In brief, implicit nAch predicts performance on "operant" tasks but not "respondent" tasks, especially under conditions of incentive, while the reverse is true for explicit motives tasks (Schultheiss & Brunstein, 2010; Spangler, 1992).
+On the surface, this double dissociation is very compelling - although the correlations in question are not strong even by the standards of personality research.
+On the other hand, for the most part the validation tasks employed in these studies have little to do with consciousness per se.
+Therefore, while the PSE and questionnaires may predict different kinds of motivated activity, that does not necessarily mean that the PSE taps motives which are inaccessible to conscious awareness.